If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - It is designed with finger-joint construction that makes assembly easy.

-- Comes with mason jars complete with the lids.
+- Comes with Mason jars complete with lids.

 - The frames within the hive box are pre-waxed and the queen excluder is made of stainless steel.

 - The inner cover and jar screens are ventilated.